-- (a) Transfers to Section 330 Program of the Public Health Service Act- - (1) IN GENERAL- The Board shall make transfers from the American Health Security Trust Fund to the Public Health Service for the program authorized under section 330 of the Public Health Service Act (42 U.S.C.
-254b). - (2) FISCAL YEAR 2016 AND SUBSEQUENT YEARS- The amount transferred for fiscal year 2016 and each subsequent fiscal year shall be equal to the amount transferred for the preceding fiscal year adjusted by the product of-- - (A) one plus the average percentage increase in costs incurred per patient served by entities receiving funding under such section; and - (B) one plus the average percentage increase in the total number of patients served by entities receiving funding under such section. - (b) Transfers to Public Health Service- From the amounts provided under subsection (d), the Board shall make transfers from the American Health Security Trust Fund to the Public Health Service for the program of primary care service expansion grants under subpart V of part D of title III of the Public Health Service Act (as added by section 713 of this Act). - (c) Range of Funds- The amount of transfers under subsection (b) for any fiscal year shall be an amount (specified by the Board each year) not less than 6/100 percent and not to exceed 1/10 percent of the amounts the Board estimates will be expended from the Trust Fund in the fiscal year. - (d) Funds Supplemental to Other Funds- The funds provided under this section with respect to provision of services are in addition to, and not in replacement of, funds made available under the sections 340A, 1001, and 2655 of the Public Health Service Act.
+- (a) Transfers to Section 330 Program of the Public Health Service Act- The Board shall make transfers from the American Health Security Trust Fund to the Public Health Service for the program authorized under section 330 of the Public Health Service Act (42 U.S.C.
+254b). - (b) Transfers to Public Health Service- From the amounts provided under subsection (d), the Board shall make transfers from the American Health Security Trust Fund to the Public Health Service for the program of primary care service expansion grants under subpart V of part D of title III of the Public Health Service Act (as added by section 713 of this Act). - (c) Range of Funds- The amount of transfers under subsection (b) for any fiscal year shall be an amount (specified by the Board each year) not less than 6/100 percent of the amounts the Board estimates will be expended from the Trust Fund in the fiscal year. - (d) Funds Supplemental to Other Funds- The funds provided under this section with respect to provision of services are in addition to, and not in replacement of, funds made available under the sections 340A, 1001, and 2655 of the Public Health Service Act.
 The Board shall make no transfer of funds under this section for any fiscal year for which the total appropriations for such sections are less than the total amount appropriated under such sections in fiscal year 2010.